MisterXY89/iliasScraper/README.md

 `pip3 install iliasScraper`
 or clone, cd into folder and `pip3 install .`.

 ## Usage
+There are two modes: the *package* and the *cli* mode.
+Both modes download all files for the respective course in the current directory.

 ### Package

 ```python
 from iliasScraper import scraper